uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/index.rst

 This chapter describes the concepts used in programming with oneVPL.

-The application must use the include file, :file:`mfxvideo.h` for C/C++ programming and link the oneVPL dispatcher library, :file:`libmfx.so`.
+The application must use the include file :file:`mfxvideo.h` for C/C++ programming and link the oneVPL dispatcher library :file:`libmfx.so`.

 Include these files: